VladislavGlupak/Gas-Promotion-Smart-Contract/README.md

 # Gas-Promotion-Smart-Contract

-This repository represents the project is that gas station customers can join a promotion where they can earn tokens by buying gasoline.
-Tokens can be accumulated, or they can be exchanged for a special NFT art (**"Oil stains"**) or donated.
-NFT kept in the IPFS network - Infura.
+The goal of this project is creating an app through which gas buyers can join a promotion of a specific gas station.
+After joining this promotion, customers earn points/tokens when buying gas.
+These points/tokens are stored in ITFS network Infura and can be exchanged for NFTs - “Oil stains” or donated.
-The administrator manages the promotion.
+Gas station owner administrates the promotion, e.g. exchange rate, stopping the promotion etc.

 ---